Kiogora/narra/README.md

 2. Change the allowed character UTF-8 codepoint ranges in  common_api/narra_defines "UTF-8 implementation defines" section and add your own following the UTF-8 encoding ranges.

-3. Add the checks for the above codepoint defines in the renderer so that your new implementation is recognised.
+3. Add the checks for the new codepoint definitions, added above, in the renderer so that your new implementation is recognised.

 ### Contributors